verana-labs/verifiable-trust-spec/spec.md

 - Json Schema Credential [VT-ECS-SERVICE-JSON-SCHEMA-CRED]: a [VT-JSON-SCHEMA-CRED] linked to a Json Schema of a CredentialSchema entry that conforms to [ECS-SERVICE].
 - Json Schema Credential [VT-ECS-ORG-JSON-SCHEMA-CRED]: a [VT-JSON-SCHEMA-CRED] linked to a Json Schema of a CredentialSchema entry that conforms to [ECS-ORG].
-- Json Schema Credential [VT-ECS-PERSON-JSON-SCHEMA-CRED]: a [VT-JSON-SCHEMA-CRED] linked to a Json Schema of a CredentialSchema entry that conforms to [ECS-PERSON].
+- Json Schema Credential [VT-ECS-PERSONA-JSON-SCHEMA-CRED]: a [VT-JSON-SCHEMA-CRED] linked to a Json Schema of a CredentialSchema entry that conforms to [ECS-PERSONA].
 - Json Schema Credential [VT-ECS-UA-JSON-SCHEMA-CRED]: a [VT-JSON-SCHEMA-CRED] linked to a Json Schema of a CredentialSchema entry that conforms to [ECS-UA].

 ### [VT-ECS-CRED] Verifiable Trust Essential Schema Credentials